joeverlt/trellito/README.md

      - Navigate to the frontend directory: `cd trellito-client`
      - Run `npm run dev` or `yarn dev`

-5. Open your browser and visit: `http://localhost:3000`
+6. Open your browser and visit: `http://localhost:3000`

+**Note:** Before starting the application, ensure that MongoDB is running and accessible on your machine.

+**Demo:** You can access a live demo of the application [here](https://example.com), but please note that the demo requires Google authentication.

 ## Features